Reach out to University of Wisconsin-Stout's admissions department for more information on applying.

-Students who apply for Fall should hear back from UW Stout by September 1.
+Students who apply to UW Stout for the fall semester should anticipate a decision by September 1.

 |Admissions Test Policy||Not optional and are considered|